mgussekloo/Localtinymce/README.md

 # Localtinymce
 A simple, self-hosted TinyMCE with image uploads for Laravel Nova.

-I needed a simple, zero-config TinyMCE for Laravel Nova and this is what I came up with.
-It includes image uploads and a way to edit HTML (so it's easy to embed video's).
-No API keys required!
+I needed a simple, zero-config WYSIWYG-field for Laravel Nova.
+Trix was too restrictive and other solutions were too messy.
+This is what I came up with.
+It's based on TinyMCE 5.
+This package supports image uploads (working out of the box, without dependencies, API-keys) and lets users edit HTML directly (so video embeds works fine).
+The toolbar can be configured.

 ### Installation